N64Recomp/RecompFrontend/README.md

       - Bug where repeats don't stop
         - May be due to sudden change in direction after repeats start?
 If so, each direction could be its own tracked repeat
       - Per controller?
-  - `ui_prompt`
-    - takes `return_element_id`, instead should store current focused element? ids are auto generated so this needs to be handled a different way
   - `ui_assign_players_modal`
     - should probably open and instantiate in a more integrated way. has risk of not being in a valid context
     - expose mod/patch c API for opening